San Francisco bus driver hit with bat over mask requirement

 SAN FRANCISCO (AP) - A San Francisco bus driver was beaten with a bat by a passenger who refused to wear a face mask, police said.

-Three young men without masks got on a Muni bus Wednesday afternoon in the SoMa district and the driver repeatedly asked them to don face coverings, police said.
+Three young men without masks got on a public bus Wednesday afternoon and the driver repeatedly asked them to don face coverings, police said.

-A city health order requires masks to be worn on public transport.
+A city health order requires masks to be worn on public transport, an effort to slow the spread of the coronavirus.

-When the driver pulled over to escort the men off the bus, one man pulled out a wooden bat and hit the driver several times, police said.
+When the driver pulled over to escort the men off the bus, one pulled out a wooden bat and hit the driver several times, police said.

 The men fled and haven’t been arrested.

-The driver suffered non-life threatening injuries and is recovering, police said.
+The driver was left with injuries that were not life-threatening and is recovering, police said.

 Sign up for Daily Newsletters